 - Tzatziki sauce can be made ahead.
 Refrigerate until needed.

-Assemble the Steak Gyros
+Assemble the Gyros

 - Set out bowls of all the toppings along with the steak and the tzatziki sauce.